PSTC/pstc-jfp/REREVISION.md

 > - p6, l249 Perhaps `Axiom` is clearer than `Parameter`?
 `Parameter` is a synonym for `Axiom` that nobody uses except people expecting to be able to instantiate it which they cannot.

-I picked `Parameter` based on its usage description in the Coq manual.
+We picked `Parameter` based on its usage description in the Coq manual.
 Since it is rarely used, it has been changed to `Axiom` instead.

 > - In Theorem 5.12 it would useful to quantify over Γ₁, t, e and Γ₂ explicitly.
-You did address this point partially, but only t and e are explicitly quantified.
+> You did address this point partially, but only t and e are explicitly quantified.
 I find it odd to only partially quantify objects.

 Theorem 4.12 b) now also quantifies over Γ₁ and Γ₂ in Section 4.5 and in the Appendix.

 > - Is there really no relation between the inferred context and the original one in Theorem 5.15?
 I would expect that they have the same erasure.
-Completeness is usually supposed to help avoid degenerate inference such as always producing the empty environment.
+> Completeness is usually supposed to help avoid degenerate inference such as always producing the empty environment.

 Yes, you're correct, the inferred context should erase to the erasure of the original context.
-The theorem statement has been updated along with the preceding paragraph.
+The theorem statement (now Theorem 4.15) has been updated along with the preceding paragraph.

 > - Since Figure 22 does not report the times, is it necessary to show the `Time` commands?
 Is it to show how you timed?